 Net investment in capital assets - This component of net position consists of capital assets, including restricted capital assets, net of accumulated depreciation and is reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
 If there are significant unspent related debt proceeds at year-end, the portion of the debt attributable to the unspent proceeds is not included in the calculation of net investment in capital assets.
 Rather, that portion of the debt is included in the same net position component as the unspent proceeds.
-As of June 30, 2016, the Commission had \$47,784 net investment in capital assets.
+As of June 30, 2017, the Commission had \$107,500 net investment in capital assets.

 Restricted net position - This component of net position represents restricted assets net of liabilities that relate to those specific restricted assets.
 A restricted asset is an asset for which constraints have been placed on the asset's use by creditors, contributors, laws, or regulations of other governments, or as a consequence of a restriction established by the reporting government's own governing body at the time a particular fee, charge, levy, or assessment was approved.
 These restrictions must be narrower than the general purposes for which the reporting government can use its resources.
-As of June 30, 2016, the Commission had no restricted net position.
+As of June 30, 2017, the Commission had no restricted net position.

 Unrestricted net position - When both restricted and unrestricted net position are available, restricted resources are depleted first before the unrestricted resources are used.
-As of June 30, 2016, the Commission had \$8,488,162 unrestricted net deficit.
+As of June 30, 2017, the Commission had \$9,346,960 unrestricted net deficit.

-As of June 30, 2016, the Commission has a net deficit of \$8.44 million.
-The deficit balance is primarily from noncurrent liabilities for the postretirement healthcare plan, net pension liability, straight line rent accrual, the video board note payable, the USC line of credit, and the liability related to International Alliance of Theatrical Stage Employees (IATSE).
-Under the Commission-USC Lease, USC will pay the postretirement healthcare plan liabilities, the rent liabilities, and the video board liabilities over time, but the \$2.01 million net pension liability, the \$1.72 million USC line of credit and the \$0.22 million accounts payable liability of the IATSE payments will remain the responsibility of the Commission.
+As of June 30, 2017, the Commission has a net deficit of \$9.24 million.
+The deficit balance is primarily from noncurrent liabilities for the postretirement healthcare plan, net pension liability, straight-line rent accrual, the USC line of credit, the liability related to International Alliance of Theatrical Stage Employees (IATSE), and the liability for legal payments.
+Under the Commission-USC Lease, USC will pay the postretirement healthcare plan liabilities and the rent liabilities over time, but the \$2.76 million net pension liability, the \$1.82 million USC line of credit, the \$0.14 million accounts payable liability of the IATSE payments, and the \$0.17 million liability for legal expenses will remain the responsibility of the Commission.
 The Commission is currently evaluating options to reduce the net deficit.